-This is an actor's course for performing Shakespeare.
-Students will explore the fundamental concepts of meter, poetic analysis, and scene study as it applies to the demands of performing the heightened language of Shakespeare's text.
-Actors will develop vocal and physical dexterity as they gain a deeper understanding of the language.
-In addition, students will examine and analyze Shakespeare performances on film.
-The course will culminate in a taped and/or live performance of Shakespeare's works via sonnets, monologues, soliloquies and/or scenes from his various plays.
-Prerequisite(s): Successful completion of semester two (2) courses.
+This is an Actor's course for performing Shakespeare.
+As a realistic/film Actor, the student will learn to evaluate what the language is doing and the action that is implied.
+Students will develop the fundamental concepts of scansion, meter, text analysis and scene study as it pertains to the demands of performing heightened language.
+Performing Shakespeare will guide them to further development of the vocal and physical dexterity demanded by the text.
+The course will culminate in either a taped and/or live performance of Shakespeare's works via sonnets, monologues, soliloquies and/or scenes from his various plays.
+Prerequisite(s): Successful completion of semester 2 courses.